Alluxio/alluxio/docs/en/ufs/Azure-Blob-Store.md

 ## Basic Setup

-To use Azure blob store as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
+To use Azure Blob Store as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
 If it does not exist, create the configuration file from the template.

 ```shell
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties